Kosinkadink/jno/README.md

 This will initialize the basic directory structure and create a *jno.jno* file, which stores the local jno settings.

 Note that on Windows, calling jno like this may not work.
-Instead of "jno" as the prefix, use:
+Instead, call the jno module directly:

 	python -m jno